asmadotgh/automated_anno/README.md

 \<cc> is the email address to send log files to, i.e. success or failure of sending emails.
 The default value is ashdown-anno [at] mit.

-## Note
-The code has been tested with python 3.6.

 #### Setting up the automatic email sending from gmail
 https://stackabuse.com/how-to-send-emails-with-gmail-using-python/